-Active surveillance is usually preferred for men with low-risk, low-grade prostate cancer that can be treated locally if it shows signs of getting worse.
+Active surveillance is usually preferred for men with low-risk prostate cancer that can be treated with surgery or radiation therapy if it shows signs of getting worse.
 ASCO endorses recommendations from CancerCare Ontario concerning active surveillance, which recommend active surveillance for most patients with a Gleason score of 6 or below, with cancer that has not spread beyond the prostate.
 Sometimes, active surveillance may be an option for men with a Gleason score of 7.
 There is also growing use of genomic testing to help determine whether active surveillance is the best choice for a man with prostate cancer (see more in Latest Research).

 ASCO encourages the following testing schedule for active surveillance: